Hard-Label Black-Box Attacks on 3D Point Clouds: Introduction

 To this end, we make the attempt to explore a more practical yet challenging 3D attack setting, \textit{i.e.}, attacking 3D point clouds with {\it black-box hard labels}, in which attackers can only have access to the final classification results of the model without resorting to model details and predicted logits.
+We follow the same targeted attack setting as previous 3D attack methods.
 However, with no prior model knowledge, it is difficult to determine how to guide the adversarial perturbations toward the accurate optimization direction.
-Fortunately, decision boundary mechanism \cite{li2020qeba,li2022decision,li2021nonlinear} is proven to be effective in handling this hard-label black-box setting, which iteratively queries the classification model to produce the sample-based decision boundary\footnote{In a statistical-classification problem with multiple classes, a decision boundary is a hyper-surface that partitions the underlying vector space into two sets.
+Fortunately, decision boundary mechanism \cite{li2020qeba,li2022decision,li2021nonlinear} is proven to be effective in handling this hard-label black-box setting, which iteratively queries the classification model to produce the sample-based decision boundary\footnote{In a statistical classification problem with multiple classes, a decision boundary is a hyper-surface that partitions the underlying vector space into two sets.
 The classifier will classify all the samples on one side of the decision boundary as belonging to one class and all those on the other side as belonging to the other classes.}, then generates and optimizes adversarial samples based on the characteristic distributions of samples near the decision boundary.
 Inspired by this, we attempt to exploit the decision boundary mechanism as the core idea to generate adversarial point clouds with only the prediction labels, as shown in Figure~\ref{fg:intro}.
-While decision-boundary-based attacks\cite{srinivasan2019black,ilyas2018black,li2022decision,li2020qeba,li2021nonlinear} have achieved decent progress in the 2D image field, to our best knowledge, this decision boundary mechanism has been seldom investigated in the 3D adversarial attack, which has the following challenges: (1) 2D attackers \cite{li2020qeba,li2021nonlinear} generally generate adversarial images on the decision boundary by calculating the weighted average of each pixel value between source and target images.
-However, since points in the 3D space are unordered and irregularly sampled, directly calculating the weighted average of point coordinates between two point clouds would disarrange the relations of neighboring points and deform the 3D object shape.
-(2) Previous average-fused images often preserve the semantic features of the original image since their pixel relations are implicitly maintained due to a steganography-like principle \cite{lu2021large,xu2022robust}.
+While decision-boundary-based attacks\cite{li2022decision,li2020qeba,li2021nonlinear} have achieved decent progress in the 2D image field, to the best of our knowledge, this decision boundary mechanism has been seldom investigated in the 3D adversarial attack, which has the following challenges: (1) 2D decision boundary attackers \cite{li2020qeba,li2021nonlinear} generally generate adversarial images on the decision boundary by calculating the weighted average of each pixel value between source and target images.
+However, since points in the 3D space are unordered and irregularly sampled, as for decision boundary sample generation, directly calculating the weighted average of point coordinates between two point clouds would disarrange the relations of neighboring points and deform the 3D object shape.
+(2) Previous average-fused decision-boundary images often preserve the semantic features of the original image since their pixel relations are implicitly maintained due to a steganography-like principle \cite{lu2021large,xu2022robust}.
 However, the crucial structural representations of 3D point clouds in the latent space would be easily broken when modifying points in the data domain.
 (3) Previous 2D decision boundary mechanisms directly utilize pixel-wise iterative walking to move the image along the decision boundary for optimization.
-However, solely utilizing data-domain constraints to achieve point-wise walking on 3D point clouds may stuck into a local optimum, since the optimized boundary cloud may not have the smallest perturbation and fail to overcome the large convex area without additional guidance.
+However, solely utilizing data-domain constraints to achieve point-wise walking on 3D point clouds may stuck into a local optimum and severely distort the 3D geometries, since the optimized boundary cloud may not have the smallest perturbation and fail to overcome the large convex area without additional guidance.